 Data illustrates Kenya’s complex poverty dynamics.
-As shown in Figure 1.1, monetary poverty declined from 45.9 percent in 2005/06 to 33.6 percent in 2019.
-However, the COVID-19 pandemic led to a temporary reversal, with poverty rising to 42.9 percent in 2020 before falling again to 38.6 percent in 2021 and increasing to 39.8 percent in 2022.
+As shown in Figure 1.1, monetary poverty declined from 45.9 per cent in 2005/06 to 33.6 per cent in 2019.
+However, the COVID-19 pandemic led to a temporary reversal, with poverty rising to 42.9 per cent in 2020 before falling again to 38.6 per cent in 2021 and increasing to 39.8 per cent in 2022.
 The poverty gap and severity followed similar trends, declining steadily until 2019, increasing in 2020, and dropping again in 2021 and increasing slightly in 2022.
 Meanwhile, multidimensional poverty has remained relatively high.
-Based on Kenya Demographic and Health Survey (KDHS) 2014 data, 37.5 percent of the population was multidimensionally poor—higher than the monetary poverty rate during the same period.
-This figure rose to 47.6 percent in 2021 (World Bank, 2024b), underscoring the persistence of poverty-related deprivations even as incomes improved.
+Based on Kenya Demographic and Health Survey (KDHS) 2014 data, 37.5 per cent of the population was multidimensionally poor—higher than the monetary poverty rate during the same period.
+This figure rose to 47.6 per cent in 2021 (World Bank, 2024b), underscoring the persistence of poverty-related deprivations even as incomes improved.

 Poverty is disproportionately concentrated in rural areas, which contributes significantly to the national poverty rate (Figure 1.2).
 Although the COVID-19 pandemic temporarily narrowed the rural-urban gap in poverty in 2020, rural areas still experience much higher poverty rates.
 Since then, poverty in urban areas has declined more rapidly than in rural areas, making the eradication of rural poverty a critical priority.
 Regional disparities across counties also remain stark.
-In 2022, arid and semi-arid counties such as Turkana (82.7%) and Mandera (72.9%) recorded the highest poverty rates, while more urbanized counties like Nairobi (16.5%) and Kirinyaga (23.1%) had significantly lower rates.
+In 2022, arid and semi-arid counties such as Turkana (82.7 per cent) and Mandera (72.9 per cent) recorded the highest poverty rates, while more urbanized counties like Nairobi (16.5 per cent) and Kirinyaga (23.1 per cent) had significantly lower rates.

 Figure 1.2: Trends in rural and urban poverty, 2005/06 – 2022